ajscholl/gen-redux-webpack-plugin/Readme.md

 ## Command line

 You can use `gen-redux` from the command line to generate redux actions by hand instead of using the webpack plugin.
-It accepts `--libPath PATH` as an argument.
+It accepts the following options:

+- `--libPath PATH`: Import the library files from this path.
+Also sets `--libFile` if not specified.
+- `--libFile PATH`: Write the library files to this path.
+You also need to specify `--libPath` to get the correct import location.
+- `--watch`: After processing the specified directories, continue watching them for changes and reprocess them as changes occur.

 All other arguments are interpreted as dictionaries to process.
 Each dictionary is recursively searched for `redux.yml` and `redux.json` files which are then processed.